 What comes to mind with the word meditation?
 In the past, it might have been a monk sitting calmly under a tree.
 Is meditation sitting still, quieting the mind, and listening to your breath?

-While it can be exactly that, at this event, I wanted to propose that meditation can also be fun or enjoyable.
-And that any activity which allows us to bring our mind, body and emotions into a state of peace can be part of an overarching meditation practice.
+While it can be exactly that, at this event, I wanted to propose that meditation can also be fun and creative 💜 Any activity that allows you to bring your mind, body and emotions into a state of peace can be part of an overarching meditation practice.

 And why not have fun with it?